-We all knows that wooden materials, papers, cardboard and other cellulose debris increases the risk of termite infestation.
-Similarly, wood supports like doors and wooden pillars, fence posts etc. in contact with soil makes an easy way for termite entry.
-Regardless of what termite treatment methods are used, these items should be physically protected from termites.
+We all know that wooden materials, papers, cardboard and other cellulose debris increase the risk of termite infestation.
+Similarly, wood supports like doors and wooden pillars, fence posts etc. in contact with soil forms an easy way for termite entry.
+Thus, regardless of what termite treatment methods are used, the following items should be physically protected from termites.

-- Mechanical alteration or sanitation techniques of termite control are one of the best way to prevent or control a termite infestation.
+• Mechanical alteration or sanitation techniques of termite control are one of the best ways to prevent or control a termite infestation.

 Soil Treatment Method of termite control establishes a termiticide barrier in the soil in the interior and adjacent parts of buildings.
 These barriers must be established inside and outside of the foundation wall or under slabs and around utility entrances.

 A vertical barrier for termite control is established in the soil by trenching and rodding the sides of foundation elements of apartments or houses such as foundation walls, plasters, pillars and chimney bases.
 The trench made must be at least 6 inches in depth.

 How Is Termite Control Chemical Applied?

 Application of termiticides are done in the following places:

 • Termiticides are applied by trenching the top of the footing to a minimum depth of 30 inches.